trevadelman/vercel-finance/README.md

-# Vercel Finance - Stock Market Tracking Application
+# Trend Friendly - Stock Market Tracking Application

 A modern stock market tracking application built with Next.js, React, and Ant Design.
 This application allows users to track stock prices, save favorites to a watchlist, view historical data with charts, and simulate a portfolio.